 Pre-processing

-3. Processing Handwritten Text: To tackle the problem of recognising handwritten texts, Deep Reader also adopts a handwritten text recognition through an encoder-decoder to map the handwritten texts into sets of characters.
+- Processing handwritten text: To tackle the problem of recognising handwritten texts, Deep Reader also adopts a handwritten text recognition through an encoder-decoder to map the handwritten texts into sets of characters.

-The figure above is a standard invoice template, saved in an image format.
-We have many of these invoices with similar formats but manually finding out the KVPs such as the company name, address, and total price is a tiring job.
+The figure above is a standard invoice template saved in an image format.
+We have many of these invoices with similar formats, but manually finding the KVPs, such as the company name, address, and total price, is a tiring job.
 Thus, the aim is to design a KVP extractor such that with a given format (or similar formats), we can automatically retrieve and present the KVPs.

-*Side Note: The program is based on the solution of ICDAR Robusting Reading Challenge
+*Side Note: The program is based on the solution of the ICDAR Robusting Reading Challenge

 Part I — Libraries